neo954/sichuan-cookbook/README.md

 Each page of the book is captured by a digital camera, and then processed with Adobe Lightroom Classic for RAW decoding, perspective distortion correction, and some other minor adjustments.
-In order to keep large JPEG photos out of the git repository, all the JPEG photos are stored in ``user-images.githubusercontent.com``.
+To keep large JPEG photos out of the git repository, all the JPEG photos are stored in ``user-images.githubusercontent.com``.
 Download all the JPEG photos with the following command.
-All these JPEG photos are around 626MiB.
+All these JPEG photos are around 626 MiB.
 ```
 make -C jpeg
 ```

 #### Prerequisite

-The original book has a page size of 185mm x 130mm.
-This length-to-width ratio is roughly equal to sqrt(2):1.
-Thus, with a 600dpi resolution, the image size of all the pages will be 4370px x 3091px.
+The original book has a page size of 185 mm $\times$ 130 mm.
+This length-to-width ratio is roughly equal to $\sqrt{2} : 1$.
+Thus, with a 600 dpi resolution, the image size of all the pages will be 4370 px $\times$ 3091 px.

-All the JPEG photos will be processed with ``imagemagick``, and then OCRed with ``tesseract``.
+All the JPEG photos will be processed with ImageMagick, and then OCRed with Tesseract Open Source OCR Engine.
 ```
 sudo apt-get install imagemagick tesseract-ocr tesseract-ocr-chi-sim
 ```